webpack/webpack-dev-server/examples/api/plugin/README.md

 ## Notes

-- Use `webpack --watch`, not `webpack serve`. `webpack serve` creates its own standalone dev server; if you also have a plugin instance in `plugins[]`, the plugin detects the standalone server and stays passive to avoid binding the same port twice.
-- A plain `webpack` build (no watch) will not start the server — the plugin detects build mode and stays passive so the build can finish and the process can exit normally.
+- The plugin works with both `webpack --watch` and `webpack serve`.
+With `webpack serve`, `webpack-cli` already creates its own standalone dev server for the same compiler, so you would end up with two servers running.
+If that's intentional (e.g. different ports/hosts), make sure the plugin's `port` does not clash with the one `webpack-cli` resolves from `config.devServer` and CLI args.
+Otherwise prefer one or the other.